 Renewable energy is quickly gaining ground in UK.
 In fact, wind energy is the most popular form of renewable energy here.
 In 2016 alone, wind farms produced more energy than coal power plants and could harness more power than the solar panels.
 However, a wind farm’s energy generation depends on the strength of the wind.
 Thus, wind power is a great, no-pollution energy source but cannot be used for 100% power generation in the region.

 Solar energy use is increasing in the UK.
 In fact, we are the leaders of solar energy production in Europe.
 However, the entire European region lags in solar power generation as only 4% of our demand is fulfilled by solar energy.
 The government has de-incentivized the use of domestic solar panels because of which our total installation fell by 50% in 2016.
+For those who want to learn more about solar energy in their homes, they can learn more here.

 However, nuclear energy is becoming popular because of its reliability and sustainability.
 In June 2017, we used 23.2% nuclear energy.
 Nuclear energy is free of carbon dioxide emissions so it does not cause a greenhouse effect.
 However, handling nuclear energy and nuclear waste is difficult and costly.